Slant sums of quiver gauge theories: Introduction

 In \S\ref{sec: 0 dim varieties}, and specifically in Proposition \ref{prop: inductive factorization}, we demonstrate how Theorem \ref{thm: vertex and slant sums intro} can be used to inductively prove instances of Conjecture \ref{conj: 0 dimensional vertex}.

-\begin{remark} While this paper was in the final stages of preparation, we learned about a work in-progress by H. Nakajima, A. Okounkov, and Z. Zhou which contains a proof of Conjecture \ref{conj: 0 dimensional vertex} for ADE quiver varieties (with no assumption about minuscule framings) using the universal deformation of quiver varieties \cite{ONZ}.
-The slant sum of two Dynkin quivers is almost never a Dynkin quiver; so the main interest of the techniques developed here lie outside ADE type. \end{remark}
+\begin{remark} While this paper was in the final stages of preparation, we learned about a work in-progress by H. Nakajima, A. Okounkov, and Z. Zhou which contains a proof of Conjecture \ref{conj: 0 dimensional vertex} for ADE quiver varieties \cite{ONZ}.
+The slant sum of two Dynkin quivers is almost never a Dynkin quiver; so the main interest of the techniques developed here lie outside ADE types. \end{remark}